and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Recovering from Shoulder Resurfacing

-Patients will receive specific postsurgical instructions from Dr. Porter.
+Patients will receive specific postsurgical instructions from Dr. Cahill.
 It is very important to follow these instructions for the best possible outcome.
 Patients will participate in physical therapy during the recovery process to improve strength and range of motion in the shoulder.
-Dr. Porter will advise when it is appropriate to return to work and activities like driving and sports.
+Dr. Cahill will advise when it is appropriate to return to work and activities like driving and sports.

 Most patients fully recover from shoulder resurfacing in an average of 3 months, though this depends on the individual patient.
 Patients are typically able to return to all of their usual activities without permanent restrictions, including sports like weightlifting, once they are fully recovered.